 Click on the logo to find out more

-Below are some of the aspects that need consideration.
-The temperament you've been born with, your levels of optimism, gratitude and resilience.
-The childhood living environment, levels of nurturing, stability, love, unconditional positive regard from your caregivers are important.
-Relationships with your parents/caregivers, siblings and peers can also influence your identity, self-confidence and psychological wellbeing.
-Various chapters in your life are important as well: education, career/employment, intimate relationships, peers and social connections.
+There are a few aspects to consider.
+Your temperament - levels of optimism, gratitude and resilience.
+Your childhood living environment - how nurturing, stable and loving it is or was.
+Relationships with your parents/caregivers, siblings and peers.
+Various chapters in your life are important as well - education, career/employment, intimate relationships, peers and social connections.

-Your posture and ergonomics also need consideration, for instance sedentary lifestyle and sitting within the workplaces are being linked to significant health risks.
+Posture, ergonomics and how much you move your body each day can play an important role in your physical health.
+For example, sitting at a desk all day or living a sedentary lifestyle can pose significant health risks.
 Exercise is more than attending a fitness class.
-It needs to include movement that is supportive, and adaptive to your unique and evolving needs.
-Research is starting to support the concept that being active throughout the day is essential, not just a few blocks per week.
-The health benefits of exercising are immense and include increases in endorphins, relieving for depression, stress, anxiety and muscle tension.
-I have my own bias here, I believe the best exercises are ones that support the links between physical movement and emotional/psychological well-being.
-Such exercises could include yoga, tai chi and martial arts.
+It needs to include movement that is supportive and adaptive to your unique and evolving needs.
+Research is starting to support the idea that being active throughout each day is essential, not just a few blocks per week.
+The health benefits of exercising are immense.
+Exercise releases endorphins, relieving depression, stress, anxiety and muscle tension.
+If we think holistically, then the best exercises are ones that support links between physical movement and emotional/psychological wellbeing.
+Such as yoga, tai chi and martial arts.

-For a spiritual/religious person, it might offer you a regular practice, a source of guidance or a purpose.
-Having a strong spiritual connection can create a great sense of comfort, satisfaction and assurance.
-It can also have strong connective power that brings people together on a regular basis and offers people a sense of commonality, something to share, discuss, guide and feel a part of.
+Having a spiritual or religious belief can create a great sense of comfort and assurance.
+You may feel comforted by a regular practice.
+It can also have strong connective power that brings people together on a regular basis.
+Offering a sense of commonality.
+Something to share, discuss, guide and feel part of.
 Many people turn to this support when they are feeling sad or alone.
-Spirituality is an individual choice and with respect, I believe each person is entitled to and should be encouraged to make their own decisions around their sense of spirituality/religion or spiritual connection.
+Spirituality is an individual choice and with respect, we believe each person is entitled to make their own decisions around their religious or spiritual beliefs.
 For some people it isn’t an integral part of their wellbeing, for others its fundamental.